ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Aggregate Initialization {#agg-init}

-The leader begins an aggregation job by choosing a set of candidate reports that pertain to the same DAP task and a unique job ID.
+The Leader begins an aggregation job by choosing a set of candidate reports that pertain to the same DAP task and a unique job ID.
 The job ID is a 16-byte value, structured as follows: